beekalam/notes/coders-at-work.md

 So basically anytime I do
 something clever, I make sure I have a test in there to break really loudly

-It’s one thing to go
+It’s one thing to go2
 learn a language for fun, but until you write some big, complex system in it, you don’t really learn it.